 The credit union may not refuse to receive IAT entries, but may refuse IATs for specific reasons outlined in the NACHA Operating Rules and Guidelines

 Unlawful Internet Gambling.
-The Credit Union will follow the guidance of the Credit Union's Unlawful Internet Gambling Policy (See Policy 2205) in regards to ACH Management.
+The Credit Union will follow the guidance of the Credit Union's Unlawful Internet Gambling Policy (See Policy 2205) in regard to ACH Management.

 Stop Payment of ACH Entries.
 The Credit Union’s employees will use procedures to inform members of the difference between requests for “Stop Payment” of ACH entries and requests for the return of payments which are unauthorized because of either (1) revocation of a once valid authorization, (2) notice by the member that a valid authorization was not given for the payment(s) specified, or (3) improper electronic check entries.